The Turks and Caicos Islands are a tropical British Overseas Territory located in the Caribbean.

 On average, there are 350 days of sunshine in Turks and Caicos!
 Not bad, eh?

-summer months, the water temperature here is around 28 degrees Celsius!
+During the summer months, the water temperature here is around 28 degrees Celsius!
 Just right for swimming!

 There are no lakes or rivers found here.
 The country’s freshwater supply relies on rainfall and desalinated water.